sbabinov/computer-club/README.md

 > [!NOTE]
 > The project requires support of ```C++14``` standart.

-For a successful build create directory ```/build``` in project root.
+For a successful build create directory ```/build``` in the project root.
 Then use following commands:
 ```cmd
 cd build
 cmake ..
 make
 ```
-You can choose whether to collect the tests or not using the option in CMakeLists.txt:
+You can choose whether to build the tests or not using the option in CMakeLists.txt:
 ```cmake
 option(COMPUTER_CLUB_BUILD_TESTS "Build tests" ON)
 ```
-By default it's ```ON```.
+By default, it's ```ON```.

-Now, you can run program:
+Now, you can run the program:
 ```cmd
 ./main <file_name>
 ```